vyapp/vy/BOOK.md

 ### The python autocomplete plugin

 Vy uses jedi python library to implement auto completion for python code.
-Whenever a python file is opened in vy it turns possible to type a python object name following a period then pressing.
+Whenever a python file is opened in vy it turns possible to type a python object name following a period then pressing:

     <Control-period>